Phoenix-Finance/Phoenix-Documentation/content/token/index.md

 Please go to [FNX dashboard](https://www.finnexus.io/dashboard) for circulation details.

+Please note that FinNexus burned 292,601,955 FNX tokens on 12th Feb 2021.
+The following distribution is pending to be updated.

 | **Items**                                                               | **Amount**    | **Percentage** | **Status**      | **Time to Release/Burn**     | **Duration of Release**                      |
 |---------------------------------------------------------------------|-----------|------------|----------------|--------------------------|-------------------------------------------|
 | **FNX Maximum Supply**                                                  | **500000000** | **100.00%**   | **-**              | **-**                        | **Set in smart contract** |